 Confusions in pinpointing the location of a sounds

-Poor understanding of speech/ muffled speech due to head-shadow effect
+Poor understanding of speech/ muffled speech due to the head-shadow effect

-Difficulty to filter noise to understand speech in noisy listening environments
+Difficulty to filter the noise to understand speech in noisy listening environments

-These tends to add up stress, anxiety and frustration as well
+There tends to add up stress, anxiety, and frustration as well

 Benefits of using a cros or bi-cros device-

 Clearer and easier conversations with precise speech audibility and accurate speech detection in difficult listening situations